Carb Blockers: Are They a Good or Bad Idea?

 • And that the applicant did not provide any further information when asked to expand on the carb blocker’s claimed effect.

-Key Point: The EU Nutrition and Health Claims Regulation rejected manufacturer claims that carbohydrate blockers help with blood sugar control and weight loss.
+Key point: The EU Nutrition and Health Claims Regulation rejected manufacturer claims that carb blockers help with blood sugar control and weight loss.
+They deemed there was insufficient evidence to support the claim.

 Do Carb Blockers Have Side Effects?